-Above all things, the suit needs to be well-tailored, with a slim-fit jacket and trousers that are streamline, running along the lines of the leg without being skinny.
+Above all things, the suit needs to be well-tailored, with a slim-fit jacket and trousers that are streamlined, running along the leg lines without being skinny.

-Then, look to the colour.
-This pared-down tailored look is all about minimalism, so opt for a neutral block-coloured suit (think grey, beige, brown and black).
+Then, look at the color.
+This pared-down tailored look is all about minimalism, so opt for a neutral block-colored suit (think grey, beige, brown, and black).
 Be bold to play around with hues; opt for pastels for a more summery look.

-Going tonal (matching the t-shirt colour with the suit) works super well with navy and charcoal, blending the look and playing down the absence of a traditional button-up shirt.
+Going tonal (matching the t-shirt color with the suit) works super well with navy and charcoal, blending the look and playing down the absence of a traditional button-up shirt.

 Otherwise, go monochrome – contrasting the dark with the light; a red tee under a pastel beige slim-fit blazer.
 Finally, keep the t-shirt length to waist-height or casually tucked in.

 We did not even imagine writing one!
 But the possibility of pulling off this look is more realistic now than it has ever been.
 It helps you to create that lasting impression while you are probably engrossed in having a big presentation on a video call, and trying to pitch something important.